hemengpu98/Traffic-Sign-Recognition-2/README.md

 # Traffic-Sign-Recognition via CNN

-This project involves three CNN architectures to solve a problem of traffic sign recongnition.
+This project involves three CNN architectures to solve the problem of traffic sign recognition.

 ## Getting Started